Key points about conjunctivitis

 These symptoms may suggest a serious infection.
 Sometimes it's a sign of cellulitis.
 If your child has these symptoms, see a health professional urgently.

 If your baby with conjunctivitis is less than 6 weeks old, always see a health professional.
-An infection from bacteria in the birth canal can cause conjunctivitis in newborns.
-This can cause serious infection for your child if it isn't treated urgently.
+Rarely, newborn pēpi (babies) can get bacterial conjunctivitis after a vaginal delivery.
+Certain kinds of bacteria can cause serious infection for your baby if it isn't treated urgently.

 How long conjunctivitis can last